Ronald Acuña Jr. Player Props: Braves vs. Rockies

-Ronald Acuna Jr. -- with a slugging percentage of .634 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Colorado Rockies, with Connor Seabold on the mound, on June 17 at 4:10 PM ET.
+On Sunday, Ronald Acuna Jr. (.625 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 1:35 PM ET.

 Ronald Acuña Jr. Game Info & Props vs. the Rockies